-10.2.3 Stamping and signature of the visa
+11.2.3.
+Stamping and signature of the visa

-The stamp of the issuing authorities shall be placed in the 'comments' section in such a manner that it extends beyond the sticker onto the page of the travel document, but it must not prevent the reading of the MRZ.
-If the issuing authority signs the visa, the signature should be placed in the same manner.
+The stamp of the issuing authorities shall be placed in the "comments" section in such a manner that it extends beyond the sticker onto the page of the travel document, but it must not prevent the reading of the MRZ.
+If the visa is signed by the issuing authority, the signature should be placed in the same manner.

-10.3 Invalidation of completed visa stickers
+11.3.
+Invalidation of completed visa stickers

-If an error is detected by the issuing consulate on a visa sticker that has not yet been affixed to the travel document, the visa sticker shall be invalidated.
+If an error is detected by the issuing consulate on a visa sticker which has not yet been affixed to the travel document, the visa sticker shall be invalidated.